 If you don’t like math or struggle with statistics, data science can still be a great career for you — as long as you’re willing to take the time to learn some important mathematical concepts.

 The first thing to know is that, as a data scientist, you will need to know a certain level of math for data science.
-As Practicum by Yandex puts it: “Mathematics forms the basis of all data science.”
+As TripleTen puts it: “Mathematics forms the basis of all data science.”
 Data science math will almost always be part of your job, but certain industries will use it more heavily than others.

 For example, data scientists working in academia often practice “theoretical” data science, which is much more math-focused.
 Industry professionals, on the other hand, often practice “practical” data science which is often much less mathematically intense.